 What project are you working on now?

 I am currently working on a series entitled, “Voices of Humanity.”
-In addition to this project, I am compiling pieces for the Women Painting Women Exhibit in Clarksville, Tennessee, and a solo show the first of 2017 in my home state of Texas.
+In addition to this project, I am compiling pieces for the Women Painting Women Exhibit in Clarksville, Tennessee, and a solo show in my home state of Texas.
 It is entitled, “Texas Speaks.”